lauramarianella/incremental-game-project/README.md

 The number of coins is updated every 10ms.
 This depends on the assets owned and their cps value (coins generated every second).

-Over 1 million coins, coins should read 1.XX million
+Over 1 million coins, coins should read X.XX million (e.g. 1.75 million)
-Over 1 billion coins, coins should read 1.XX billion
+Over 1 billion coins, coins should read X.XX billion (e.g. 1.75 billion)

 The background gets updated to the gif following these rules: